rdebusscher/payara-micro-course/demos/mp-config/README.md

 Basic usage of retrieving parameters, declarative and programmatic.

 - Usage of `@ConfigProperty` for declarative Injection
-- Usage of `ConfigProvider`for programmatic access.
+- Usage of `ConfigProvider` for programmatic access
 - Defaults from _microprofile-config.properties_

 Build the project